 CfA astronomer Sandro Tacchella is a member of a team that used the Multi Unit Spectroscopic Explorer instrument on the VLT (Very Large Telescope) to obtain optical spectra of galaxies in the famous Hubble Deep Field South image of galaxies.
 They measured stellar emission lines in 179 distant galaxies in the field and used them to calculate the star formation behaviors after corrections for effects like dust extinction (which can make some of the optical lines appear weaker than they are).
 The find that the puzzle of depleted star formation in small galaxies is real at a level of roughly 5% even when accounting for noise and scatter in the data caused, for example, by galaxy evolution effects.
 The authors suggest that some kind of previously unaccounted for feedback may be responsible.

-Publication: “The MUSE Hubble Ultra Deep Field Survey XI.
-Constraining the low-mass end of the stellar mass – star formation rate relation at z < 1,” Leindert A. Boogaard, Jarle Brinchmann, Nicolas Bouché, Mieke Paalvast, Roland Bacon, Rychard J. Bouwens, Thierry, Madusha L. P. Gunawardhana, Hanae Inami, Rafaella A., Michael V. Maseda, Peter Mitchell, Themiya Nanayakkara, Johan Richard, Joop Schaye, Corentin Schreiber, Sandro Tacchella, Lutz Wisotzki, and Johannes Zabl, Astronomy & Astrophysics; 619, A27 2018.
+Reference: “The MUSE Hubble Ultra Deep Field Survey XI.
+Constraining the low-mass end of the stellar mass – star formation rate relation at z < 1” by Leindert A. Boogaard, Jarle Brinchmann, Nicolas Bouché, Mieke Paalvast, Roland Bacon, Rychard J. Bouwens, Thierry, Madusha L. P. Gunawardhana, Hanae Inami, Rafaella A., Michael V. Maseda, Peter Mitchell, Themiya Nanayakkara, Johan Richard, Joop Schaye, Corentin Schreiber, Sandro Tacchella, Lutz Wisotzki and Johannes Zabl, 7 November 2018, Astronomy & Astrophysics.